Business Loans

 7. Establish a board of directors

 Corporations face strict scrutiny, and it’s imperative that you follow all guidelines and regulations to maintain the validity of the corporation.
-Consider hiring a business lawyer or advisor to ensure you don’t overlook any details when incorporating your business.
 After incorporating your business, be sure to keep up with ongoing obligations, such as:

-After the business is incorporated, you would need to distribute an annual report to shareholders.
-The report would include a statement from the CEO, financial data, results of operations, market segment information, plans for new products, and research and development on new company activities, among other things.
+After the business is incorporated, you need to distribute an annual report to shareholders.
+The report should include a statement from the CEO, financial data, results of operations, market segment information, plans for new products and research and development on new company activities, among other things.
 The annual report is intended to provide shareholders with an overview of the company’s current state.